OCA/purchase-workflow/purchase_order_analytic_search/readme/USAGE.rst

 To use this module, you need to:

 #.
-Set 'Analytic Accounting' and 'Analytic Accounting for
+Check 'Analytic Accounting' on user settings
-Purchases' user rights.
+#.
+Add analytic account to purchase order line
+#.
+Filter purchase orders by analytic accounts